Term of Award

 Key words: Sport-related concussion, emotions, coping, social support, focus groups

 Wells, Paige, "The Emotions, Coping and Social Support Perceived By NCAA Division I Athletes During Concussion Recovery: A Qualitative Study" (2015).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1437.

 Research Data and Supplementary Material